OpenAtomFoundation/pika/README.md

 ## Contact Us

-Wechat: zhangyoucai108 (The attachment comment should be "Join Pika Wechat Group")
+Wechat: PikiwiDB (The attachment comment should be "Join Pika Wechat Group")

 QQ group: 294254078